tony-albanese/ci-project-4/README.md

 ## Leaving a Comment
 When the user clicks on the View Comments link, they are taken to a page where all of the books comments are displayed.
 And a form is given for the user to enter their own comment.
+Upon clicking on the submit button, the comment is saved to the database and the new comment is reflected in the list.
 > As a user, I can comment on a book so that I can share my opinion about the book with the community.

 # Testing